flancian/garden/agora pkg chapter.md

 # Chapter

-See the [[stoa]] below which is [[world writable]] and is seeded with the snapshot of the outline I delivered on July 4th to the book editors.
-After this point I'
+See also the [[stoa]] below which I seeded with the snapshot of the outline I delivered on July 4th to the book editors.
+Divergences in the stoa and other subnodes are of course most welcome :)

 ## Introduction